🚀

 Research

 We conducted user interviews and analyzed usage data to understand the pain points in the existing onboarding and matching flow.
-Insights revealed that new users found the initial setup confusing, which led to drop-offs.

 User Interviews